The Waving not drowning network

 About the network

-The Waving not drowning project provides a helpline, newsletter, e-bulletin and occasional events and publications for parents of disabled children and carers of adults who want to combine paid work with their caring responsibilities.
+The Waving not drowning project was established in 1996.
+It provides a helpline, newsletter, e-bulletin and occasional events and publications for parents of disabled children and carers of adults who want to combine paid work with their caring responsibilities.

 Waving not drowning also have a Facebook Group where carers or parents can get support, share their experiences, and ask us questions.